-DEBTOR'S DISCLOSURE STATEMENT DATED MAY, 2017
+DEBTOR'S FIRST AMENDED DISCLOSURE STATEMENT DATED JUNE 8, 2017 INTRODUCTION

-INTRODUCTION

-1. The above-captioned Debtor1 submits this Disclosure Statement pursuant to § 1125 of the Bankruptcy Code to its known creditors in order to disclose that information deemed by the Debtor to be material, important, and necessary for the creditors to arrive at a reasonably informed decision in exercising their right to vote for acceptance or rejection of the Plan of Reorganization (hereafter the "Plan").
+1. The above-captioned Debtor1 submits this First Amended Disclosure Statement ("Disclosure Statement") pursuant to § 1125 of the Bankruptcy Code to its known creditors in order to disclose that information deemed by the Debtor to be material, important, and necessary for the creditors to arrive at a reasonably informed decision in exercising their right to vote for acceptance or rejection of the Plan of Reorganization (hereafter the "Plan").
 Only "impaired" creditors, as that term is defined in the Bankruptcy Code, are entitled to vote for the Plan or to reject the Plan.
 A full definition of what constitutes impairment is contained in § 1124 of the Bankruptcy Code.
-The Court has approved the adequacy of the information contained in this Disclosure Statement but such approval does not constitute any recommendation by the Court as to the merits of the Plan, whether the creditors should vote for the Plan, or if the Plan should be confirmed.
+The Court has conditionally approved the adequacy of the information contained in this Disclosure Statement but such approval does not constitute any recommendation by the Court as to the merits of the Plan, whether the creditors should vote for the Plan, or if the